What is a Patent AttorneY? – What is a Patent Lawyer?

-In the United States, a Patent Attorney (Lawyer) is a person who is licensed and registered by the United States Patent and Trademark Office (USPTO).
-They are able to represent others before the office and prosecute patent applications – just like a patent agent.
+A Patent Attorney (Lawyer) is a person who is licensed and registered by the patent office.
+In the United States, patent lawyers are licensed and registered by the United States Patent and Trademark Office (USPTO).
+Patent attorneys are able to represent others before the USPTO and prosecute patent applications – just like a patent agent.
 Unlike a patent agent, a patent attorney also has a license to practice law under a state law bar.
 Our attorney is Gregory Carson, he is licensed in California.
 Read more about Greg.

 How much does a patent attorney cost?

-What is the difference between a Patent Agent and a Patent Attorney?
+What is the difference between a Patent Agent and Patent Attorney?

 The difference between a patent agent and patent attorney is a license to also practice law.
 Both a patent agent and a patent attorney are patent practitioners and licensed to practice before the USTPO to represent inventions and prosecute patent applications.
 A licensed patent attorney can also practice law in at least one state.
 The license to practice law is not part of representing inventions before the USPTO and prosecuting patent applications.
 In other words, being a lawyer does not count when is comes to seeking patent protection for an invention.

 Patent licenses are derived from engineering degrees or graduate degrees in specific subjects, not law degrees.
 Moreover, to become licensed to practice patenting, there is a separate exam.
 In the same way that an attorney must pass a bar exam to practice law, there is a separate registration exam to become licensed to practice before the USPTO.
 It is referred to as the Patent Bar.
 Generally, the way to qualify to sit (take) the Patent Bar is to have a degree in engineering or have about 40 semester hours in a subject.

 Licensed to Patent – Online IP Processing & More